jonny-wg2/website3.0/blog/2019-12-20-jenkins-to-concourse.md

 author_image_url: https://media-exp1.licdn.com/dms/image/C4E03AQG43m4lVjJm8g/profile-displayphoto-shrink_400_400/0/1517558635100?e=1648684800&v=beta&t=BXA0nV3ZTaID9m1UD7GMS87NhYZRsYPcrPiIg30SYRw
 ---

-At Working Group Two, we try to use CI/CD pipelines to automate all of our repetitive tasks when it comes to code and infrastructure deployment and testing, such as:
+At **wgtwo**, we try to use CI/CD pipelines to automate all of our repetitive tasks when it comes to code and infrastructure deployment and testing, such as:

 <!--truncate-->